Schools and departments

 Department of Philosophy

-At the Department of Philosophy, students will acquire an in-depth knowledge of the methods and traditions of the human science of philosophy, thanks to a wide range of approaches (history of philosophy, political and moral philosophy, philosophy of science, aesthetics and philosophy of art, biomedical humanities) concerned with various cultural areas.
+At the Department of Philosophy, students will acquire an in-depth knowledge of the methods and traditions of the human science of philosophy, thanks to a wide range of approaches (history of philosophy, political and moral philosophy, philosophy of science, aesthetics and philosophy of art, biomedical humanities) encompassing various cultural areas.

 Department of Sociology and computer science